Opalinium/nocturna-docs/terms.md

 - Activate premium in more servers than allowed by your tier
 - Circumvent guild limit enforcement mechanisms
 - Abuse the vote perks system through fraudulent, scripted, or coordinated voting
-- Use the Bot's game metrics, levelling, or starboard features to collect, scrape, or redistribute member data for purposes unrelated to server management
+- Use the Bot's metrics, levelling, or starboard features to collect, scrape, or redistribute member data for purposes unrelated to server management

 ### 5.2 Server Administrator Responsibilities